Professor Shahram Akbarzadeh

 Ms Anisa Buckley

-Anisa Buckley is a final year PhD Candidate in Islamic Studies at the Asia Institute at The University of Melbourne, and is a recipient of an Australian Postgraduate Award scholarship.
+Anisa Buckley is a final year PhD Candidate in Islamic Studies at the Asia Institute at The University of Melbourne, and is a recipient of an Australian Postgraduate Award (APA) scholarship.
 Previous qualifications include an MA (Islamic Studies) from the University of New England, Armidale, a Graduate Certificate in International Development from RMIT, and a B.Ed from The University of Sydney.
 The title of her MA thesis submitted in 2004 was 'Muslim Integration in the West: A Case Study on Australia'.

 Anisa's PhD topic is on 'Muslim women and Islamic family law: the challenges of securing a 'complete' divorce in Australia and Britain'.
 Her research seeks to identify the extent to which Islamic religious authorities in Australia and Britain are effective in assisting Muslim women gain an Islamic divorce.
 Given that such Islamic procedures are not recognised by the civil legal system, Muslim women must often pursue divorce through two separate systems, the civil and the Islamic.
 The aim of her research is to identify how